Advanced Obedience - Distance & Distractions

 Walk Circles Around Them

-• A good place to start with distractions is to use your own body.
-With your dog in a commanded-stay position (sit, down, place, stand) Take a few steps back and then a step or two to either side of them.
+1. Start with basic movement: Place your dog in a stay position (sit, down, place, or stand).
+Take a few steps back, then move a step or two to the side.

 Use a Toy

-• With your dog in a commanded-stay position take a few steps away and then simply hold a toy off to your side.
-If the dog stays put mark and reward them.
+1. Start with simple distractions: Place your dog in a stay position.
+Take a few steps back and hold a toy off to your side.
+If your dog stays put, mark and reward them.

-• Next, try dropping the toy next to you (have your dog on a leash or back-tie).
-Mark and reward them for staying put.
+2. Introduce movement: Drop the toy next to you while your dog stays put (keep them on a leash or back-tie for control).
+Mark and reward for staying.